smford/rpi-snmpd-configuration/README.md

 # rpi-snmpd-configuration
-How to setup your raspberry pi for ship SNMP data
+How to setup your raspberry pi for SNMP with the proper information, including temperature, networking and OS details.

+Most other instructions lack details, do not include temperature, networking or OS details.

+Follow these steps and it will work for you.

-## Hardware
+## Tested Hardware
 - Raspberry Pi Zero Wireless

 ## Software